naneps/Schematic/README.md

 - **Download JSON Schema**: Download the generated data in JSON schema format, making it easy to integrate with APIs and other applications.
 - **Preset Prompts**: Offers example prompts to help users get started with generating dummy data.
 - **Customizable Data**: Users can modify the structure and columns of the data to fit their specific needs.
-- **Continuous Feature Expansion**: The application is continuously evolving with new features and improvements.
+- **Continuous Feature Expansion**: The application is continuously evolving with new featuzres and improvements.

 ## Technology Stack